GuenterQuast/mPIXdaq/README.md

 ## Implementation Details

-The default data acquisition is based on the function *doSimpleIntegralAcquisition()* from  the *ADVACAM* *Python* API.
+The default data acquisition in class `miniPIXdaq` is based on
+*doSimpleIntegralAcquisition()* from  the *ADVACAM* *Python* API.
 A fixed number of frames (*acq_counts*) with an adjustable accumulation time (*acq_time*) are read from the miniPIX device and added up.